-It’s a phycological phenomena that people typically want what other people want.
-For this reason it is a good idea to display your top-selling garments.
+It’s a phycological phenomenon that people typically want what other people want.
+For this reason, it is a good idea to display your top-selling garments.
 This adds a layer of trust, telling the user the clothes must be great if other people are buying it.
-Just as the functionality to display recommended product, this one usually comes with the e-commerce system.
+Just as the functionality to display recommended products, this one usually comes with the e-commerce system.

 10. Easy checkout

 The checkout process should be as quick and efficient as possible.
 Users don’t want to go through extra checkout steps that are unnecessary.
 You need to find the perfect balance here, making the checkout as smooth as possible.
 At the same time the user agrees to everything and doesn’t buy something by mistake.

 Offer different shipping alternatives to meet all customer demands.
 Can you offer same-day delivery or pick-up of your garments?
 If you are a small business and don’t have any large account discount with a courier, you can use this to your advantage.
 You are not bound to only offer one courier, but can offer many options.